codeknight05/starter_kit/README.md

 For implementation details, inspect the Python scripts under `your-submission/partA/` and `your-submission/partB/` and compare their outputs with the checked-in evidence files.

-## AI usage

-AI tools were used during the development of this submission.
-The workflow, prompts/assistance categories, and human verification are documented in [`your-submission/AI_USAGE.md`](your-submission/AI_USAGE.md).

-The repository does not treat AI-generated text or code as evidence.
-Experimental results, calculations, assumptions, and conclusions are independently checked against the underlying code/data and are labeled according to their evidentiary status.

 ## Submission

 For the assignment submission form, use this repository as the primary deliverable: